jashparekh1/StockPricePrediction/README.md

 # Usage

 Make sure you have Yahoo Finance API installed.
 Run the script and change the stock_symbol variable to any stock who's price you would like to predict.
-At the end, the model will print out a plot comparing the actual vs. predicted prices.
+After the model has finished training, it will print out a plot comparing the actual vs. predicted prices.

 # Example